International Book Fairs 2019

 Take out your calendars and start jotting down dates.
 This year’s events look spectacular.
 The fairs are scattered all over the world, so it’s time to start booking your plane tickets.

 Scroll down the complete calendar list, or click on a continent to see book fairs in the region.
+If you’re looking for past events, check out our book fairs archive.

 January 5 – 13